-Designed to acknowledge the most original and important accomplishments in Neuroscience Research at WashU by a predoctoral or postdoctoral fellow.
+Designed to acknowledge the most original and important accomplishments in Neuroscience research at WashU by a predoctoral or postdoctoral fellow

-Lab of Timothy Miller
+Timothy Miller lab

 Dr. James L. O’Leary joined the faculty of the Department of Anatomy at Washington University in 1928.
 In 1948 he joined the faculty of the Department of Neurology, becoming Head of the Department in 1946, remaining until 1971.
 For many years, neuroscience research at Washington University was conducted by Dr. O’Leary and his colleagues.
 They developed an interdisciplinary and interactive approach to the study of the nervous system that continues today.
 Dr. O’Leary’s colleagues, admirers, and former students established a fund in 1975 to award a prize each year to a graduate student and/or postdoctoral fellow or resident for excellence in neuroscience research.

 The summary should include a title page indicating the applicant’s name, preceptor, campus box, telephone number, email address and status (e.g. graduate student, postdoctoral fellow, resident).
 The summary itself should begin with a 250 word abstract and be no longer than 5 double spaced pages, size 11 font, including figures but not references.
 A separate listing of no more than 10 references is allowed.
 In addition, a letter from the applicant’s preceptor attesting to the contents of the summary should accompany the submission.
 A letter of recommendation is not needed; just attestation to the work.
 If the work to be presented is published, in press, recently accepted for publication or currently in review, please note this information on the coversheet.
+If the work has been accepted for publication, please note the journal and estimated date of publication.

 - Page 1: Coversheet & Details